 May 17, 2023

-We also recommend inspecting the unit for any nests.
-Birds, mice and other wildlife could take up residence inside of the unit during the winter months which can cause damage.
-We also recommend clearing tree branches and trimming shrubs to clear space around the unit to ensure there is enough air flow and space for the condenser fan to operate properly.
+Clear tree branches and trim shrubs to clear space around the unit.
+This will ensure there is enough air flow for the condenser fan to operate properly.

 The air filter has the important job of maintaining optimum air flow.
-A dirty air filter can restrict air flow and cause an unnecessary waste of energy that may lead the unit to fail.
+A dirty air filter can restrict air flow and cause unnecessary energy waste that may cause the unit to fail.
 Changing air filters at least every month is a must!

 After checking things over, you can turn on your air conditioning and test the system’s controls to ensure that it powers on and off properly.
 Consider installing a programmable thermostat, which reduces energy waste by keeping your home cool when you need it most, and conserving energy while you’re away.

 Denver’s high elevation means the sun beats strong on the Mile High City!
-Though the hot summer is a nice change from the cold winters, the dry air can have a serious impact on physical health, including chapped skin and lips, more allergies irritated by blowing pollen and dust and a harder time breathing.
+Though the hot summer is a nice change from the cold winters, the dry air can have a serious impact on your physical health causing:

 One way to help manage these high altitude issues is with a whole-home humidifier.
 Using a humidifier in tandem with air conditioning can keep rooms cooler, allowing you to raise the temperature of the A/C and use less energy.
 A humidifier can make you feel cooler for longer periods of time, due to the hydrating nature of the affected air.
-More hydration in the air keepsskin healthy and helps breathing with summer allergies.
+Additionally, more hydration in the air keeps skin healthy and helps breathing during summer allergy season.

 Schedule Your Colorado Air Conditioner Maintenance